 BIPOC Churches and Institutions

-Only six Black Congregational churches were established prior to the Civil War: the Dixwell Avenue Church in New Haven, the Talcott Street Church in Hartford, the African Union Congregational Church in Newport, the Abyssinian Church in Portland, ME, the Second Church of Pittsfield, MA, and the Black church in Springfield.
+Only six Black Congregational churches were established in New England prior to the Civil War: the Dixwell Avenue Church in New Haven, the Talcott Street Church in Hartford, the African Union Congregational Church in Newport, the Abyssinian Church in Portland, ME, the Second Church of Pittsfield, MA, and the Black church in Springfield.
 Hidden Histories is pleased to make available online, in cooperation with the Maine Historical Society, the records of the Abyssinian Church of Portland, which have been both digitized and transcribed.
 We hope soon to also offer digitized records from the Talcott Street Church and the African Union Congregational Church of Newport.

 Native Americans in New England maintained their own churches in the seventeenth and eighteenth centuries, sometimes in cooperation with a white missionary and sometimes completely independent of white influence or oversight.
 Some of the seventeenth-century congregants were known as "praying Indians" and the towns in which they came to reside were referred to as "praying towns".
 During the eighteenth century, predominantly-Indigenous churches existed on Martha’s Vineyard, near Sandwich or Bourne, Mass., at Mashpee, Mass., Stockbridge, Mass., Mohegan, Conn., Farmington, Conn., near Charlestown, R.I., and at Montauk, Long Island, but few written records from these congregations are extant.
 Writings of eighteenth- and nineteenth-century Indigenous ministers are slightly more prevalent.
 A single page of a marriage register for the years 1749-1771 has survived, written by the Gay Head congregation’s minister Zachary Hossueit (Wampanoag).1 The writings of Samson Occom (Mohegan), Joseph Johnson (Mohegan), William Apess (Pequot), records of missionary organizations, and the journals of Gideon Hawley are valuable sources of information about these Indigenous churches.2